 International Archery Tournament

-The 59th annual Archery Tournament between Sherwood, Oregon and Nottingham, England will take place Saturday and Sunday, July 29-20, 2014 at Edy Ridge Elementary School in Sherwood, 21472 SW Copper Terrace (Map).
+The 59th Annual Archery Tournament between Sherwood, Oregon and Nottingham, England will take place Saturday and Sunday, July 19-20, 2014 at Edy Ridge Elementary School in Sherwood, 21472 SW Copper Terrace (Map).

 Participants compete at different times in their respective locations and communicate results.
 This year we will be welcoming special visitors to Sherwood from Nottingham!
 We are proud to announce that the Sherwood, Oregon archers were victorious in the 2013 competition!

-Click here for 2014 International Archery Tournament Registration Information (available soon).
+Click here for 2014 International Archery Tournament Registration Information.

 The Awards Ceremony will be held 2 PM on Sunday, July 20.
 Two medallions, one from Sherwood and one from Nottingham, are presented to each member of each division team, and the winner of the silver Tiffany bowl traveling trophy is announced.
 The competition for the silver bowl takes place in the Senior Recurve division.

 There will also be competitions in the Junior Recurve, Compound and Longbow divisions.
 Master Recurve and Master Compound divisions will be available for archers 50 years of age and older.

 Visit the Sylvan Archers Tournaments Page for more information.
 Pre-registration should be submitted to the Sylvan Archers, not to the Robin Hood Festival.
 It is suggested you pre-register early since the tournament is limited to 80 archers.
 Pre-registration is highly recommended but not mandatory.

 The addition of an amateur competition, reviving an age-old Sherwood tradition, is being considered in 2014.
 Volunteers are welcome!
 If you would like to volunteer to assist the archery coordinators, contact us at firstname.lastname@example.org or 503-625-4233.